nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 [[linkedin](https://www.linkedin.com/in/hrishiraj-mandal)]

 * Role: Tester
-* Responsibilities: Ensures the testing of the project is done properly and on time
+* Responsibilities: Ensures the testing of the project is done properly and on time.
+Handle add property to database

 ### Johnny Doe